hugoalh/send-discord-webhook-ghaction/README.md

 A GitHub Action to send Discord webhook.

 > [!IMPORTANT]
-> This documentation is v6.0.0 based; To view other version's documentation, please visit the [versions list](https://github.com/hugoalh/send-discord-webhook-ghaction/tags) and select the correct version.
+> This documentation is v7.0.0 based; To view other version's documentation, please visit the [versions list](https://github.com/hugoalh/send-discord-webhook-ghaction/tags) and select the correct version.

 ## 🌟 Features

 - Support attachments/files.
+- Support poll.
 - Support thread.

 ## 🔰 Begin